 This Quarterly Report contains statements that Wal-Mart believes are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, and intended to enjoy the protection of the safe harbor for forward-looking statements provided by that Act.
-These forward-looking statements include a statement in Note 10 to our condensed consolidated financial statements regarding the forecasted full year tax rate for our fiscal 2007, statements in Note 4 to our condensed consolidated financial statements regarding the amount of the gain we may recognize on the sale of our South Korean operations and the amount of loss that we may incur as a result of the sale of our German operations and the anticipated time of receipt of regulatory approval of such sales, statements under the caption "Acquistions and Discontinued Operations," the subcaption "Wal-Mart Stores Segment" under the caption "Results of Operations" in Management's Discussion and Analysis of Financial Condition and Results of Operations regarding the future impact of our merchandising efforts on our initial margins, the future effect of fuel costs on the net sales and the gross margin of our Wal-Mart Stores segment, future increases in the repair and maintenance expenses of that segment and the future effect of higher utility costs and new associate benefit programs on the segment's operating expenses, under the subcaption "Capital Resources" under the caption "Liquidity and Capital Resources" in Management's Discussion and Analysis of Financial Condition and Results of Operations regarding our intent and ability to fund certain cash flow shortfalls by the sale of commercial paper and long-term debt securities, our plans to refinance existing long-term debt as it matures and our ability to sell our long-term debt securities.
-These statements are identified by the use of the words "anticipate," "could increase," "expect," "has estimated," "plan," and "will be recorded" or a variation of one of those words or phrases in those statements or by the use of words or phrases of similar import.
+These forward-looking statements include a statement in Note 10 to our condensed consolidated financial statements regarding the forecasted full year tax rate for our fiscal 2007, under the subcaption "Capital Resources" under the caption "Liquidity and Capital Resources" in Management's Discussion and Analysis of Financial Condition and Results of Operations regarding our intent and ability to fund certain cash flow shortfalls by the sale of commercial paper and long-term debt securities, our plans to refinance existing long-term debt as it matures and our ability to sell our long-term debt securities.
+These statements are identified by the use of the words "anticipate," "expects," "plan," or a variation of one of those words in those statements or by the use of words or phrases of similar import.
 These forward-looking statements are subject to risks, uncertainties and other factors, domestically and internationally, including the cost of goods, competitive pressures, inflation, consumer spending patterns and debt levels, currency exchange fluctuations, trade restrictions, changes in tariff and freight rates, fluctuations in the costs of gasoline, diesel fuel and other energy, transportation, utilities, labor and health care, accident costs, casualty and other insurance costs, interest rate fluctuations, capital market conditions, geopolitical conditions, weather conditions, storm-related damage to our facilities, regulatory matters and other risks.
 We discuss certain of these matters more fully, as well as certain risk factors that may affect our business operations, financial condition and results of operations, in Part II, Item 1A, of this Quarterly Report and in other of our filings with the SEC, including our Annual Report on Form 10-K for the year ended January 31, 2006.
 This Quarterly Report should be read in conjunction with that Annual Report on Form 10-K, and all our other filings, including Current Reports on Form 8-K, made with the SEC through the date of this report.
 We urge you to consider all of these risks, uncertainties and other factors carefully in evaluating the forward-looking statements contained in this Quarterly Report.
-As a result of these matters, including changes in facts or other factors, the actual circumstances relating to the subject matter of any forward-looking statement in this Quarterly Report may differ materially from the anticipated results expressed or implied in that forward-looking statement.
+As a result of these matters, including changes in facts or other factors, the actual results relating to the subject matter of any forward-looking statement in this Quarterly Report may differ materially from the anticipated results expressed or implied in that forward-looking statement.
 The forward-looking statements included in this Quarterly Report are made only as of the date of this report and we undertake no obligation to update these forward-looking statements to reflect subsequent events or circumstances.